 Due to this incompatibility, many converters use an additional adhesive tray coating to ensure the films will bond to the APET tray stock.

-Yet even once the films are successfully bonded to the tray stock, they still pose challenges.
+Yet even once they are successfully bonded to the tray stock, they still pose flexible packaging film production problems.
 This is because the dissimilarities between the adhesive, the film and the tray prevent easy consumer recycling.

 Problem 2: Poor Environmental Barriers